mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Pass Rate (%)** | 100% | 100% | 100% |

 ### For Registration Devices using MOSIP's Mock SBI
-The MOSIP’s Mock SBI has been tested for compliance with the specification across 49 test cases.
+The MOSIP’s Mock SBI has been tested for compliance with the specifications across 49 test cases.
 Test cases specific to quality and user interactions have been tested with real devices rather than mock.

 |**Scenarios**| **Finger** | **Iris** | **Face** |
 |-------------|------------|----------|----------|